rowanmoul/ArchSecureDualBoot/README.md

 arch-chroot /mnt
 ```

-#### From this point on, it is assumed you are inside the chroot, and file paths will be written accordingly
+**_From this point on, it is assumed you are inside the chroot, and file paths will be written accordingly!_**

 #### Timezone, Localization, and Network